organicaudio/useful-code-snippets2/docs/gitpod.md

 # Gitpod

-Is a online ide which utilizes theano.
+Gitpod is a online ide which is based on [Theia](https://theia-ide.org/).
 It allows to define ephemeral development workspaces based on a git repository and and a container image

 ## features